tricouni/hello-world/readme.txt

-Hello atom.
-Are you up and atom for the day? another line for conda to commit
+A c Hello atom.
+Are you up and atom for the day? another change more changes